ChrisLaganiere/MoreData/README.md

     moc: moc
 )

+// You may want to store cancellable handles to publishers as an instance property in whatever class/struct you are building. var cancellables: Set<AnyCancellable> = []

 kylePublisher.fetchedObjectsPublisher
     .sink { fetchedObjects in
-        // Update your UI with the fetched objects
+        // Update your UI, or do anything you want, on the main thread, with the fetched objects.
+        // This block continues to get called with any changes when any items matching the fetch
+        // request are created, updated, or deleted in the managed object context.
     }
     .store(in: &cancellables)

+// Start up publisher to observe for changes matching fetch request kylePublisher.beginFetch()

+// ...later, pause publisher and stop observing kylePublisher.endFetch()
 ```

 ### @FetchableRequest Property Wrapper

+Use this if you have a simple SwiftUI view and just want to display data.
+If your use case is that simple, you can use managed object fetch results directly to provide data in your view builders.

-The `@FetchableRequest` property wrapper simplifies the process of retrieving and observing `NSManagedObject` entities that conform to the `Fetchable` protocol within SwiftUI views.
-It provides a declarative interface for fetching Core Data entities while integrating seamlessly with SwiftUI's state-driven UI updates.
+`@FetchableRequest` property wrapper provides fetch results of `NSManagedObject` entities conforming to `Fetchable` protocol directly within SwiftUI views.
+It is similar to the Core Data property wrapper `@FetchRequest`, but provides a more declarative interface for the same goal of fetching results from the app's entity graph seamlessly within SwiftUI views.

 Features
 * **Declarative Fetching**: Easily fetch entities based on filter and sort criteria directly within your SwiftUI views.